 3. Create an open communication channel

-When a patient is first seen at your practice, tell them they will get a survey to provide feedback about their experience with your practice, but also open the door to additional communication.
-Make sure a patient feels comfortable airing complaints about any aspect of their treatment, your practice, or their relationship with you or your staff.
+When a patient is first seen at your practice, tell them they will get a survey to provide feedback about their experience with your practice.
+Be sure to use this as an opportunity to open the door to additional communication.
+In addition, make sure a patient feels comfortable airing complaints about any aspect of their treatment, your practice, or their relationship with you or your staff.

 4. Train your staff